trothr/blog/Richard/2020/20201222-lightning-strikes-twice.md

 I wrote down a number of things that are important, what kind of person I should relate to.

-Susan matched every item, and then some.
+Susan matched every item, and then some!
-I remain astonished.
+I am astonished.
 Lightning strikes twice when God says so.

 People, hear me: receive what God provides.
 As He provided a second time in my life, I embraced her.